 Kathryn came to see me to help her with social anxiety.
 It wasn’t clear at first when this anxiety started.
 She had always been nervous around groups of people, but parties were difficult.
 She had found that her friend’s 21st party was difficult and when I asked her to describe the scene, I would have been too.
 Her friend had hired a band and at the end of them playing “Happy Birthday to you”, balloons dropped from the ceiling and guests kicked them around the floor.
 Kathryn just panicked and ran out.

-I asked her if the problem might not be the numbers of people but the environment.
+I asked her if the problem might not be the number of people but the environment.
 Was it the large hall?
 Lots of people in a small space?
 The balloons themselves?
 She wasn’t sure.

-But when we had finished our first session with trance, she told me that what popped into her mind was of a birthday party when she was 8 and a boy called Patrick; she didn’t like had popped a balloon in her face.
+But when we had finished our first session with trance, she told me that what popped into her mind was of a birthday party when she was 8 and a boy called Patrick; whom she didn’t like had popped a balloon in her face.
 She had thought she didn’t like parties because she couldn’t choose the people there – but realised in that instance that it wasn’t Patrick or strangers, but balloons.

 A Eureka moment